Ghohsty/WriteUps/README.md

-# just-the-docs-template
+# Information

-This site generated from a 'Just The Docs' Template (see the links below).
+This site generated from a 'Just The Docs' Template.
 I do not take credit for any of the html/css/formatting.
 The information provided here is for informational purposes only.
 I do not condone any illegal activity relating to 'hacking'.